 If you want to use a film or part of a film in face-to-face instruction, make sure the film helps you meet one of the educational objectives of your class.
 If it does meet one of the objectives, you can show part of or the whole film.
 If you want to show a series of clips from a film, this gets a bit more complicated.
 From a DVD, you can use the index to go to the scenes you want (or at least get fairly near them) but you usually could not copy the clips you want to show.
 This is because most DVDs are technologically protected from copying and the Digital Millenium Copyright Act prohibits anyone from tamporing with or bypassing such protections (even if doing so is very easy and deoesn't really seem like breaking the law).

 Use this form to search for videos that are licensed for reuse with creative commons licenses.
 Please be aware that not everything this search comes up with will have a creative commons license so please check for the license graphic or text before you use a video.
 There are a number of search engines you can use with this form - the "Search using" box allows you to choose what search engine you will use.

 This image indicates that the work must be attributed to the creator.

-This image indicates that the work must be attributed to the creator and no derivitive works can be made from it.
+This image indicates that the work must be attributed to the creator and no derivative works can be made from it.

-This image indicates that the work must be attributed to the creator, the work cannot be used commercially and any derivitives created must be shared with the same license.
+This image indicates that the work must be attributed to the creator, the work cannot be used commercially and any derivatives created must be shared with the same license.

 This image indicates that the work must be attributed to the creator and, if you make changes, you must share it with the same license.